This is our one and only glossary of theatre and Drama-Dragons-specific terms specially made for you, so you can learn how to speak Dragon!

 Seasickness (see’-sik-nis) 1.
 A disease contracted from the sight of an actor during vacillation.

 Set Dressing (staej’ dres’-eeng) 1.
 Small, prop-like stage pieces that enhance the environment on the stage, but are not used by the actors.

 Shakespeare (shaek’-speer) 1.
 A famous, European playwright who is discussed and referred to in theatre classes.
 2. Partially the father of modern theatre.

 Show (shoe’) 1.
 The story, in script form, that is going to be performed.

 Sides (siedz’) 1.
 Sections of a script that a director keeps on hand.
-Multiple actors would be chosen to read one side, so the director could see how well the actors work together.
+Multiple actors will be chosen to read one side, so the director can see how well the actors work together.